-OBSOLETE: Replaced by 2023 Cybersecurity Guidance 🔗
+OBSOLETE: This document has been replaced by the 2023 Cybersecurity Guidance 🔗

 Innolitics introduction 🔗